jonix/emacs-config/README.md

 For reproducibility when sharing config with other or newly-installed computers I use Cask to automatically download all packages I use

+To use Cask edit the Cask file to add new plug-ins and then cd to ~/.emacs.d directory and issue the command cask to install the new plug-in